penn-cnt/scalp_deep-learning/scripts/codehub/utils/acquisition/BIDS/README.md

     - Dataset id
     - Start time
     - Duration
-2. '--edf': This option will take a local .edf file and create/place it into a BIDS structure for you.
+2. `--edf`: This option will take a local .edf file and create/place it into a BIDS structure for you.
 This option requires you to provide at minimum:
     - Dataset path

 ### Creating a list of files to pull